Student Consumer Information

 Full time degree seeking students are encouraged to enrich their educational experience through study abroad.
 Financial aid might be available.
 Students who are planning to study abroad should see the Financial Aid Office for the specific information regarding their personal financial aid package prior to making a commitment to study abroad.
 For more information see the Study Abroad Program.

-Statistical information regarding the success of education students can be found on the Teacher Data page.
+Statistical information regarding the success of education students can be found on the Educator Preparation Programs (EPPs) reporting sites for North Carolina and the federal government.

 SEC.
 133 of the Higher Education Act of 1965, as amended, states: The purpose of this section is to ensure that students have access to affordable course materials by decreasing costs to students and enhancing transparency and disclosure with respect to the selection, purchase, sale, and use of course materials.
 It is the intent of this section to encourage all of the involved parties, including faculty, students, administrators, institutions of higher education, bookstores, distributors, and publishers, to work together to identify ways to decrease the cost of college textbooks and supplemental materials for students while supporting the academic freedom of faculty members to select high quality course materials for students.
 St Andrews University, A Branch Campus of Webber International University, complies with Sec.
 133 by having worked with all involved parties to reduce course material costs to students through the use of a text book loan program.
 Course materials and textbooks needed for all courses are loaned to students at the beginning of each semester and returned by the students at the end of the semester.
 Like computer network use, library access and other educational related costs, textbooks and course material is covered by the student’s tuition.